CharanTeja-6825/REACTDEVELOPMENT/README.md

 ## 🙏 Acknowledgements

-This project was built using the resources and guidance provided by **JS Master Pro** on YouTube.
+This project was built using the resources and guidance provided by **JS MasteryPro** on YouTube.
 Huge thanks for the clear explanations and practical tutorials!

 ---